project-chip/connectedhomeip/examples/echo/README.md

 ## Introduction

-The CHIP Echo example application shows you how to implement a CHIP application program using one of the supported CHIP protocol, namely the very simple CHIP Echo protocol.
+The CHIP Echo example application shows you how to implement a CHIP application program using one of the supported CHIP protocols, namely the very simple CHIP Echo protocol.
 This protocol allows you to send a CHIP message to a peer and expect a CHIP response (similar to the ICMP Echo Request/Echo Response messages).